mcclatchy/design/content/email/campaign/conditional-formatting.md

 The best example of this is in our footers, where Spanish is shown to subscribers of *el Nuevo Herald* and English is shown for everywhere else.

 ### Syntax
 This code looks like JavaScript except that every portion of JS has to be contained within the `<% %>` tag that Adobe Campaign uses.
 This can be used on the simplest level just using an `if` statement followed by a single `else` statement, or can go as specific as needed with multiple `else if` statements in between.
+Usually `siteName` is the parameter we use to determine conditional formatting.

 ```javascript
 <% if (siteName == 'site1') { %>